 Signs of Drunk Driving

 How do you know the other driver is drunk?
 Before you learn how to handle the situation, you should know the signs of drunk driving.
-Here are a few behaviours that could be signs of drunk driving:
+Here are a few behaviors that could be signs of drunk driving:

 • Driving with no headlights at night